Stochastic synaptic dynamics under learning: Models

 \subsection{Network model}

 Here, we introduce the network model depicted in \prettyref{fig:joint_model}(c), which can store hetero-associations, i.e., feed-forward associations between representations in two distinct populations.
-A layer of $M$ Poisson processes $\eta_{i}$ (gray circles) drives a recurrent network of $N$ LIF neurons \citep{Brunel00_183} (red and blue circles) through a plastic weight matrix $W$.
-The recurrent network consists of $N_{E}$ excitatory and $N_{I}$ inhibitory neurons, among which only the excitatory neurons are targeted by $W$.
-Addidionally, each neuron has exactly $C_{E}$ incoming excitatory connections from the recurrent network and $C_{I}$ incoming inhibitory connections with static weights $J_{EE}=J$, $J_{EI}=J_{II}=-gJ$, $J_{IE}=hJ$, parameterized by $J>0$, $g>0$, and $h>0$.
+A layer of $M$ Poisson processes $\eta_{i}$ (gray disks) drives a recurrent network of $N$ LIF neurons \citep{Brunel00_183} (red and blue disks) through a plastic weight matrix $W$ with $W_{ij}$ being the weight by which the $j$th Poisson process drives the $i$th postsynaptic neuron.
+The recurrent network consists of $N_{E}$ excitatory (red) and $N_{I}$ inhibitory (blue) neurons, among which only the excitatory neurons are targeted by $W$.
+Additionally, each neuron has exactly $C_{E}$ incoming excitatory connections from the recurrent network and $C_{I}$ incoming inhibitory connections with static weights $J_{EE}=J$, $J_{EI}=J_{II}=-gJ$, $J_{IE}=hJ$, parameterized by $J>0$, $g>0$, and $h>0$.
+Specifically, $g$ ($h$) denotes the ratio of efficacies of I to I (E to I) and the efficacies of E to E synapses, respectively.
+In accordance with neuroanatomical findings, we choose sparse recurrent connectivity $C_{E},C_{I}\ll N_{E},N_{I}$.
+The computational advantage of the recurrent connectivity is to instantiate a competition between neurons that, in a soft winner-take-all manner, support strongly driven neurons and suppress weakly driven neurons.